department-of-veterans-affairs/va-gov-onboarding/widgets/testing/2-widget-test/index.md

 previous: /widgets/testing/1-react-test
 ---

-# Write a Unit Test for the Widget's "create" Function
+# Write a Unit Test for the Widget's "Create" Function

 Create a test file for the "create" function: